kyma-project/kyma/components/helm-broker/cmd/targz/README.md

 ## Overview

-TARGZ converts all bundles stored in <input_directory> and store them as a 'tar.gz' files inside <output_directory>
+TARGZ converts all addons stored in <input_directory> and store them as a 'tar.gz' files inside <output_directory>

 ## Usage
 ```